THE LIVING WORD CENTER, INC.

 The confusion about these two distinct events is because of the wrong use and application of the passages in which these events are based.
 The bible separate both events without any confusion, if we are willing to handle the prophecies in their proper context, language and chronological order in which each prophecy was given by God.
 If we don’t respect these elements then we are going to either create a fallacy or support one.
 Here is a common mistake that confuses both events:

-“Give none offence, neither to the JEWS, nor to the GENTILES, nor to the CHURCH of God.”
-1 Cor.
-10:32
+“Give none offence, neither to the JEWS, nor to the GENTILES, nor to the CHURCH of God.”1 Corinthians 10:32

 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”